FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 (تورکمهن) and their

-Turcoman in scientific publications.
-The main reason for labeling them as
+main reason for labeling and referring to them as Turcoman in scientific

-Turcoman was to differentiate them from the East Oghuz Turkmen.
-Turkmen are a more
+publications is to differentiate them from Turkmens, who are a more homogeneous

-homogeneous Eastern Oghuz group, while the Turcomans are a mixture of Oghuz
+Eastern Oghuz group.
+The Turcomans are a mixture of Oghuz Turks along with

-Uyghurs), Tatars, and Mongols.
-This mixture is also evident in the numerous Mongol,
+Mongols.
+This mixture is also evident in the numerous Mongol, Chagatai, Eastern

-Chagatai, Eastern Turkic, Tatar, and Kipchak elements present in the Turcoman
+Turkic, Tatar, and Kipchak elements present in the Turcoman dialects.

 5-TURKMENYURT (in Persian: ترکمن صحرا):